One-Shot Distributed Source Simulation: As Quantum as it Can Get: Technical Lemmas for Strong Converse Claims

+In this section we establish lemmas relevant to Section \ref{subsec:on-a-strong-converse}, which is on the possibility of establishing a strong converse of some smooth max Wyner common information quantity.
+As noted in the main text, our major contribution is the first strong converse for up-arrow max mutual information, $I^{\uparrow,\ve}_{\max}(A \mcol B)_{\rho}$, which is Theorem \ref{thm:strong-AEP-for-Imax}.
+As our reduction of the existence of a strong converse for smooth flipped max Wyner common information to a new property of smooth min-entropy follows nearly the same steps as proving Theorem \ref{thm:strong-AEP-for-Imax}, we present each proposition relevant for establishing Theorem \ref{thm:strong-AEP-for-Imax} and then immediately provide the corresponding proposition for establishing Proposition \ref{prop:open-problem} and explain any needed modification for establishing that proof.
+Finally, at the end of the section, we provide the discussion on trying to use entropy accumulation to establish our strong converse mentioned in Section \ref{subsec:on-a-strong-converse}.

-In this section we establish lemmas for how to reduce the asymptotic behaviour of SMCI to properties of the conditional min-entropy.
-To do so, we first show how to generalize results of \cite{Berta-2011a,Ciganovic-2013} to get a strong AEP for $I^{\uparrow,\ve}_{\max}$, and then just note how to modify these proofs to establish chain rules for SMCI.
-We begin by proving the lower bounds in detail as this requires the most alteration from the previous proof \cite{Ciganovic-2013}.
+for how to reduce the asymptotic behaviour of SMCI to properties of the conditional min-entropy.
+To do so, we first show how to generalize results of \cite{Berta-2011a,Ciganovic-2013a} to get a strong AEP for $I^{\uparrow,\ve}_{\max}$, and then just note how to modify these proofs to establish chain rules for SMCI.
+We begin by proving the lower bounds in detail as this requires the most alteration from the previous proof \cite{Ciganovic-2013a}.
 We first refine the basic trick for a lower bound. \begin{proposition} Let $\ve \in (0,1)$ and $\rho \in \Density(A)$.
 Then there exists $0 \leq \Pi \leq \mbb{1}$ such that $[\Pi,\rho] = 0$, $P(\rho,\Pi\rho\Pi) \leq 2\sqrt{\ve(1-\ve)}$ and

-\end{proposition} \begin{proof} By \cite[Lemma 18]{Berta-2010a}, there exists a $\Pi$ as specified such that $\Tr((\mbb{1}-\Pi^{2})\rho) \leq 2\ve$ satisfying the min-entropy bound given.
+\end{proposition} \begin{proof} By \cite[Lemma 18]{Berta-2011a}, there exists a $\Pi$ as specified such that $\Tr((\mbb{1}-\Pi^{2})\rho) \leq 2\ve$ satisfying the min-entropy bound given.
 Note $2\ve \geq \Tr((\mbb{1}-\Pi^{2})\rho)=1 - \Tr(\Pi^{2}\rho)$ which gives us $\Tr(\Pi^{2}\rho) \geq 1 - 2\ve$, so $\Tr(\Pi^{2}\rho)^{2} \geq (1-2\ve)^{2}$.
 Finally this means $\sqrt{1-\Tr(\Pi^{2}\rho)^{2}} \leq \sqrt{1-(1-2\ve)^{2}}$.
 By \cite[Lemma A.7]{Berta-2011a}, we have $P(\rho,\Pi\rho\Pi) \leq \Tr(\rho)^{-1/2} \sqrt{\Tr(\rho)^{2}-\Tr(\Pi^{2}\rho)^{2}} = \sqrt{1-\Tr(\Pi^{2}\rho)^{2}} \leq \sqrt{1 - (1-2\ve)^{2}} = 2\sqrt{\ve(1-\ve)}$. \end{proof}

-Now we can use this refinement to extend the result of \cite{Ciganovic-2013} to the full parameter range.
+Now we can use this refinement to extend the result of \cite{Ciganovic-2013a} to the full parameter range.